Visiting students

 You will receive an official University card as a registered visiting student.
 This gives you access to the Bodleian Library, the main University library with over 12 million items.
 You’ll also have access to specialist faculty libraries.
 During your first week in Oxford you’ll be given special library inductions showing you how to use the University libraries and how to access online journals and resources.

-The Hertford College Library will be closed for refurbishment between MT 2023 – TT 2025.
+The Hertford College Library is currently closed for refurbishment.

-As part of our plans to renovate and extend our library, the existing library spaces will be temporarily closed from summer 2023 to summer 2025.
-Throughout the building project we plan to continue to offer support, resources and study spaces to our readers.
+As part of our plans to renovate and extend our library, the existing library spaces will be temporarily closed from 2024 to 2026.
+Throughout the building project we are continuing to offer support, resources and study spaces to our readers.

 Study spaces